Qiskit/qiskit-metapackage/docs/deprecation_policy.rst

    *Reason*: there needs to be time for users to see these messages, and to give them time to adjust.
 Not all users will update their version of Qiskit immediately, and some may skip minor versions.

+When a feature is marked as deprecated it is slated for removal, but users should still be able to rely on it to work correctly.
+We consider a feature marked "deprecated" as frozen; we commit to maintaining it with critical bug fixes until it is removed, but we won't merge new functionality to it.

 Changing behavior